A transrectal ultrasound scan (TRUS) is an examination of the prostate gland using ultrasound.

 When you arrive at the department a staff member asks you to take your lower clothes off and change into a hospital gown.

-Your doctor puts a small ultrasound probe into your back passage.
+Your doctor or sonographer puts a small ultrasound probe into your back passage.
 They use a cold lubricating gel.
 The gel makes it easier for the probe to move around.

 The probe produces sound waves to create a clear picture of the prostate gland.
 This test is uncomfortable but shouldn't hurt.
 It doesn’t take long.